 Setting an unrealistic budget is a recipe for failure.

-Setting a budget includes knowing where all your money goes and then creating a new plan for where you want your money to now go to improve your life and reach your financial goals.
+Setting a budget includes knowing where all your money goes.
+Then creating a new plan for where you want your money to now go.
+It’s all about improving your life and reaching your financial goals.
 This should include making cuts of unnecessary spending waste so that more money can be freed-up to apply to your targeted goals.

 However it easy in your initial enthusiasm to go way too far and cross your frugal living threshold.
 Maybe it isn’t an issue early on but over time you may end up feeling like your life is deprived.
 All because of your overly tight budget.

 You just might find yourself cheating on the budget.
 After a while the budget then becomes more or less ignored.
 You can track your spending but if you are not honoring your budget you only hurt yourself and the budget is a failure.
 It is necessary to cut spending waste and live a life that is focused on what really brings you happiness.

 Basically if you wish to squeeze the most out of your income it means pushing your frugal threshold without breaking it.
-Breaking your frugal threshold is what ultimately leaves you feeling deprived.
-Don’t cheat on or scrap the budget if you hit that moment then rethink your budget and what it is that needs adjusting.
+Breaking your frugal threshold is what ultimately leaves you feeling deprived. if you do hit that moment, instead of cheat-on or scrap the budget, make an effort to rethink your budget and what it is that needs adjusting.
 Tweak it but still challenge your frugal threshold.
 Make it work by making an informed change for your budget success.

 Underestimated the Miscellaneous Non-Fixed Costs.